Est.2010

 Those who’ve made a similar move, into the same industry or role, and can offer real-world insight (and a bit of encouragement).

-This isn’t just about adding random names to your LinkedIn profile.
+This isn’t just about adding random names to your LinkedIn network.
 It’s about finding a community – people who can share honest experiences, tips they wish they’d known, or even open a door to an opportunity.

 And it works both ways: the more open you are about your plans, the more likely others are to help.